Gitea: How to Painlessly Self-Host Your Organization’s Source Code

 When evaluating and migrating to a new tool, it’s best to do so incrementally and in parallel.
 That is, use both tools for a little while, perhaps only on a few projects, and plan to slowly migrate away from the old as you use the new.

 Gitea has a feature called repository mirroring that makes this staged migration easy.
 You can configure a Gitea repository to pull or push commits to another Git repository.
 This allows you to:

 - Start with Gitea in “read-only” mode, and pull changes from your current source control repository.
-This will let developers see the new UI and make sure some of your automations (build servers, etc.) will still work.
+This will let developers see the new UI and make sure some of your automation (build servers, etc.) will still work.